TMU-CanSat/CanSat_2023-2024_Training_Tasks/Mechanical Training Task/README.md

 If you used an online platform to complete the training tasks (ex.
 Onshape), please provide the **share link** to your folders in a PDF.

-Submit your final zip file here: https://forms.gle/kywAnhjzLcfHkiuX9
+Submit your final zip folder here: https://forms.gle/kywAnhjzLcfHkiuX9